Pulaski County has a storied past, which is highlighted in two walking tours and the grounds of the Civil War's Battle of Mill Springs.

 9020 W. Ky.
 80

 Mill Springs Battlefield National Cemetery is the burial site of Union soldiers killed in the Jan.
 19, 1862, Civil War battle.
 The visitor center and museum utilize multimedia technology and primary-resource books to tell the story of the battle.
 Regular events include a living history weekend and a ghost walk.
-A 10-stop driving tour of the Mill Springs Battlefield corridor — which includes the historic Brown-Lanier House and Mill Springs Park and Mill — is available with a companion brochure that can be downloaded from the website.
-Brown-Lanier House guided tours are also available with advance notice.
+A 10-stop driving tour of the Mill Springs Battlefield corridor — which includes the historic Brown-Lanier House, West-Metcalf House and Mill Springs Park and Mill — is available with a companion brochure that can be downloaded from the website.
+Brown-Lanier House and the West-Metcalfe House guided tours are also available with advance notice.